rafal-mokrzycki/invoice/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+This project can be used for issuing invoices based on Polish tax law.
+I may be also used to maintain a database with contractors.

 _For more examples, please refer to the [Documentation](https://example.com)_